PadmaaaPriyaaa/PadmaaaPriyaaa/README.md

 Seeking Software Development Opportunities

-- 🌱 BBachelor of Technology (B.Tech) in Computer Science and Engineering, Visvodaya Engineering College
+- 🌱 Bachelor of Technology in Computer Science and Engineering, Visvodaya Engineering College

 - 📫 How to reach me *chenchamgaripadmapriya999@gmail.com*